fiugd/beta/layout/layout.md

 	- respond to (acks) terminal's fileOpen operation event
 - [X] explorer tabs customize
 - [X] terminal tabs (hide)
-- [X] programmaitically change tabs
+- [X] programmatically change tabs
 - [X] editor should no longer handle tabs
 	- ie. `Could not find a tab named .test.html to update`
 	- at least should tolerate tabs not existing